Roadmap to this page

 Israeli historian, Ilan Pappe, describes the transformation of Gaza from a cosmopolitan town with a rich, diverse culture into the Gaza Strip, the largest refugee camp in the world.

-The Violence of the Blockade: the Slow, Deliberate Strangulation of Gaza
+The Violence of Israel's Blockade: the Slow, Deliberate Strangulation of Gaza

 Prior to October 7, 2023, Israel maintained a grueling 17-year long blockade on the Gaza Strip, strangling Gaza’s economy and even counting the calories entering the enclave.
 It deliberately maintained Gaza on the brink of humanitarian collapse, and periodically subjected its defenseless civilian population to the high-tech killing sprees of one of the strongest militaries in the world – what Israel chillingly called “mowing the lawn.”